d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 ### Slope {-}

-The linear model function in R gives us the summary for the least squares regression line.
-The estimate for (Intercept) is the y-intercept for the line of least squares and the estimate for budget_mil is the value of $b_1$, the slope.
+The linear model function in `R` gives us the summary for the least squares regression line.
+The estimate for `(Intercept)` is the $y$-intercept for the line of least squares and the estimate for `budget_mil` is the value of $b_1$, the slope.

 ```r